PHOTO: Charles Sydney Gibbes

 LEARN MORE ABOUT CHARLES SYDNEY GIBBES

-There is a vast collection of books and articles written about Gibbes, for which I have provided links below:
+In addtition, there is a vast collection of books and articles written about Gibbes, for which I have provided links below:

 Fr.
 Nicholas Gibbes: The first English disciple of Tsar Nicholas II and the first English priest of the ROCOR by Archpriest Andrew Phillips

 From Romanov tutor to Orthodox missionary: The life of Charles Gibbes by Alexandra Kulikova